saku399/todo-app/README.md

-This is a project for me to gain experience with the Dart language.
+This is a project for me to gain experience with the Dart language and Firebase.

 I'm referring to his videos:
 https://www.youtube.com/watch?v=K4P5DZ9TRns